rjt-gupta/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Vulnerability Research
-  - Computational Linguistics
+  - Browser Security
-  - Information Retrieval
+  - Kernel Security
+  - Fuzzing and Static Analysis

 education:
   courses: